apache/flink/docs/java_api_guide.md

 Data Sinks
 ----------

 Data sinks consume DataSets and are used to store or return them.
-Data sink operations are described using an {% gh_link /stratosphere-core/src/main/java/eu/stratosphere/api/common/io/OutputFormat.java "OutputFormat" %}.
-Stratosphere comes with a variety of built-in output formats that are encapsulated behind operations on the DataSet type:
+Data sink operations are described using an {% gh_link /flink-core/src/main/java/org/apache/flink/api/common/io/OutputFormat.java "OutputFormat" %}.
+Flink comes with a variety of built-in output formats that are encapsulated behind operations on the DataSet type:

 - `writeAsText()` / `TextOuputFormat` - Writes for each element as a String in a line.
 The String are obtained by calling the *toString()* method.